Pre-Physician Assistant Studies (BS)

 Campus and Community Involvement

-As you prepare to enter a helping profession, you’ll be glad to know USF offers many opportunities for you to serve others through campus ministries, service-learning projects and student groups.
+As you prepare to enter a helping profession, you’ll be glad to know Saint Francis offers many opportunities for you to serve others through campus ministries, service-learning projects, and student groups.
 Of particular interest to someone in our pre-physician assistant program are:

 • PA Student Society